 The Department of Educational Foundations and Policy Studies offers a nondegree program for post-baccalaureate students seeking secondary teaching certification.
-Students must apply through the Office of Graduate Studies for the certification program and meet admission requirements specified by the Pennsylvania Department of Education (PDE) for the University.
+Students must apply through The Graduate School for the certification program and meet admission requirements specified by the Pennsylvania Department of Education (PDE) for the University.
 (See “Formal Admission to Teacher Education for Certification.”)
 The program consists of six education courses, including a methods course offered by the academic area, plus a full semester of student teaching.
 Students must have academic course work in their subject area discipline(s) equivalent to an undergraduate B.S.Ed. from West Chester University.
 Undergraduate transcripts will be evaluated by the content area department to assess any additional course work that may be needed in the academic discipline.

 Courses required for certification:

 |EDF 589||Sociological Foundations Of Education||3|